viniciusjk/Vinicius-Jokubauskas-Portfolio/readme.md

 ## Deep Learning Projects

+- [**Bilingual models for better cross-lingual transfer**](./deep_learning_cross_lingual_transfer/): This is the final project for the post-graduation course class Introduction to Deep Learning in UNICAMP

 - [Sentiment Analysis](./deep_learning_sentiment_analysis/): The project was part from a graduation class in the first semester of 2021.
 It is NLP neural net for sentiment analysis

 ## Misc.
 Projects